intellegens-hr/ngz-material/README.md

          - key:     Column key
          - caption: Column caption
          - values:  Values for this column from all rows
-         - page:    Indices of first and last row on the currently displayed page -->
+         - page:    Indices of current, first and last row on the currently displayed page -->
     <ng-container *ngzGridColumnHeaderCellTemplate="let config = config; let values = values">
       {{ config.header.toUpperCase() }}